 calibration directory, which is /usr/local/ImodCalib by default.
 Run "man

 cpuadoc" for a full description of how to set up such a file.
 A two-line

 file is sufficient to use a single multiprocessor system.
-There are two
+There is a

-other alternatives when using a single system.
-First, you can open the
+simple alternative when using a single system.
+Open the

 dialog, turn on

 Enable Parallel processing, and then

 fill in the number of CPUs.
 If you are using multiple machines, you will also

 need to be able to log in via ssh without entering a password and